xline-kv/Xline/crates/xlinectl/README.md

 #### Options

-- lease -- lease ID to attach to the key [default: 0]
+- `--lease <ID>` -- lease ID to attach to the key [default: 0]
-- prev_kv --  return the previous key-value pair before modification
+- `--prev_kv` -- return the previous key-value pair before modification
-- ignore_value --  updates the key using its current value
+- `--ignore_value` -- updates the key using its current value
-- ignore_lease --  updates the key using its current lease
+- `--ignore_lease` -- updates the key using its current lease

 #### Output